wp-plugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.2 =
-* New: French translation, thanks to Jean-Philippe Gurecki
+* New: Hungarian translation, thanks to Meszaros Tamas
-* Fix: Attachment title display html fix
-* Fix: Undefined notice index in admin and frontend
+* Tweak: Uploaded files are now attached to the post